How Often Should I Change My Furnace Filter?

 It is a fact that your home’s air quality has a direct impact on the frequency at which you need to change your furnace filter.
 As air passes through your system, your furnace filter is responsible for trapping dust, pollen, pet hair, and other airborne particles that can circulate and contaminate your indoor air quality.

-If your home is located near major highways or urban areas, or if there is more dust and dirt in your indoor environment, you’ll probably have dirty furnace filters sooner than you expect, which make it harder for your HVAC system to circulate clean air.
+If your home is located near major highways, in an urban area, or if there is more dust and dirt in your indoor environment, you’ll probably have dirty furnace filters sooner than you expect, which makes it harder for your HVAC system to circulate clean air.
 Failure to change your furnace filter on a regular basis can result in reduced indoor air quality, an increase in allergy symptoms and respiratory issues, and even affect the efficiency of your HVAC system.

 Household Size